 - Narrowly avoiding unexpected mishaps through quick thinking and bravery

-- Doing what’s right to save and help their friends and community
+- Doing what’s right to help their friends and community

 Have Fun with a Group of Unforgettable Characters

-When you read each new Willy Nilly & Thumper story, you can count on two things: Something fun and amazing will happen, and you never know who you’re going to meet next.
+When you read each new Willy Nilly Stories adventure, you can count on two things: Something fun and amazing will happen, and you never know who you’re going to meet next.

-As Willy Nilly & Thumper move from one incredible journey after the next, they have a lot of old-fashioned fun and bump into exciting new characters who throw each story into a new direction.
+As Willy Nilly and his friends move from one incredible journey to the next, they have a lot of old-fashioned fun and bump into exciting new characters who throw each story into a new direction.

-Even more interesting than the characters are the hair-raising maneuvers Willy Nilly & Thumper pull off with split-second precision to get each other out of dangerous situations!
+Even more interesting than the characters are the hair-raising maneuvers Willy Nilly and his friends pull off with split-second precision to get out of dangerous situations!

 Learn Lessons That Help Shape Character for a Lifetime

-Willy Nilly & Thumper show tremendous character by being honest and doing the right thing time after time.
+Willy Nilly and his friends show tremendous character by being honest and doing the right thing time after time.
 Bold and courageous, they set a great example for kids by always having the best interests of their friends and community in their hearts.

 Many of the stories share a theme of making sacrifices and taking risks to help friends and neighbors in need.
 Children will not only be entertained, but will learn timeless values, such as courage and unselfishness.

-Most of all, Willy Nilly & Thumper are two crafty characters who have a lot of fun.
+Most of all, Willy Nilly and his friends have a lot of fun.
 So come along for their wonderful journeys, and be part of their thrilling adventures!